lpupp/Aside/PPwL_activation/README.md

 <img src="assets/NN_equiv1.png" width="400px">

 The network could learn its optimal architecture by tuning the shape of its activation functions.
-Those nodes with activation functions that are approximately linear at the end of the training can be dropped.
+Those nodes with activation functions that are approximately linear at the end of training can be dropped.

 <img src="assets/NN_equiv2.png" width="400px">